edwinlim0919/hardware-systems-sustainability/README.md

-# gRPC HotelReservation + Intel IPU Scripting
+# Scripting for running experiments related to sustainable hardware heterogeneity

 Usable scripting for running DeathStarBench's HotelReservation application in tandem with Intel's IPU emulator on CloudLab.